Grade 2 Punctuation

 • Exclamations Points ( ! ): to show strong feeling

 The comma is a punctuation mark that we use to separate numbers and words.
-Children learn about the most basic use of the comma at Grade 1 level.
+Children learn about the most basic use of the comma in first grade.
 Second graders will also learn that commas are important when writing a letter.
 Your child will need to practice using a comma in the date, the greeting, and the closing of each letter that they write.

 Letter writing practice

 The apostrophe is a punctuation mark that shows us when a letter is missing from a word or when something belongs to someone.
-Your second-grade child will begin experimenting with apostrophes at this level.
+Your second grader will begin experimenting with apostrophes at this point in elementary language arts.

 Contractions

-Sometimes we shorten the phrase does not to doesn’t.
-We join the words does and not together.
-Then we take out the letter o and replace it with an apostrophe.
+Sometimes we shorten the phrase "does not" to "doesn’t"".
+We join the words "does" and "not" together.
+Then we take out the letter "o" from "not" and replace it with an apostrophe.
 This is called a contraction.

 Here are some other contractions we use all the time!
 The apostrophe shows where letters are missing when we combine and shorten words.